-You can add narrow down your audience by including and/or excluding specific locations.
-The default location is the United States.
-You can exclude specific states in the United States by hovering over the dropdown arrow next to "All United States" and clicking "Exclude Locations."
+You can add narrow down your audience by including specific locations.
+The default location is Worldwide.
+You can filter specific states in the United States, for example, by typing the names of the states.

 Under "Age and Gender" you can narrow your audience by a minimum and/or maximum age and gender.

 Under "Interests" you can include the same interests that you can target when setting up Facebook Ads.
-So if you want to see the kinds of people who are interested in "Advertising" simply select it to apply it to your audience.
+So if you want to see the kinds of people who are interested in "Business" simply start typing it and select the related interests to apply it to your audience.
 You can add multiple interests, but you cannot exclude interests.

 Interests are a huge part of finding gold mines in your audience insights.
 Facebook's algorithm attributes interests to users based on their real activity and behaviors, such as the pages they like, the content they engage with, and the ads they click on.

 Another way to maximize your targeting is by selecting the language options.
 If you're targeting another country and don't want people who don't speak English to see your ads, you can filter it down here.

 To make things simple, we’ll pick software as an interest and see which data we’ll be able to uncover.
 Keep in mind this is an example of a very generic parameter so you may want to refine it your actual use.
 Looking towards the top of Facebook's Audience Insight tool, you'll see four tabs: Demographics, Page Likes, Location, and Activity.
 We'll start with demographics.